-HOW TO USE MODEL STANDING ORDERS
+HOW TO USE STANDING ORDERS

-Standing orders are the written rules of a local council.
-Standing orders are essential to regulate the proceedings of a meeting.
-A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
-The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.
+Standing Orders are the written rules of a local council.
+Standing Orders are essential to regulate the proceedings of a meeting.
+A council may also use Standing orders to confirm or refer to various internal organisational and administrative arrangements.
+The Standing Orders of a council are not the same as the policies of a council but standing orders may refer to them.

 Local councils operate within a wide statutory framework.
-NALC model standing orders incorporate and reference many statutory requirements to which councils are subject.
-It is not possible for the model standing orders to contain or reference all the statutory or legal requirements which apply to local councils.
-For example, it is not practical for model standing orders to document all obligations under data protection legislation.
-The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's standing orders.
+Standing Orders incorporate and reference many statutory requirements to which councils are subject.
+It is not possible for Standing Orders to contain or reference all the statutory or legal requirements which apply to local councils.
+For example, it is not practical for Standing Orders to document all obligations under data protection legislation.
+The statutory requirements to which a council is subject apply whether or not they are incorporated in a council's Standing Orders.

-The model standing orders do not include model financial regulations.
-Financial regulations are standing orders to regulate and control the financial affairs and accounting procedures of a local council.
-The financial regulations, as opposed to the standing orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.
-Model financial regulations are available to councils in membership of NALC.
+Standing Orders do not include Financial Regulations.
+Financial Regulations are Standing Orders to regulate and control the financial affairs and accounting procedures of a local council.
+The Financial Regulations, as opposed to the Standing Orders of a council, include most of the requirements relevant to the council's Responsible Financial Officer.